 The last flying day will be <* day/date *> unless the minimum tasks under rule 1.2 have not been achieved, in which case the last flying day will be <* day/date *>.

-I. 8 DEPOSIT FEE FOR PROTEST (S1 An3 8.3)
+I. 8 PROTEST FEE

-The AMOUNT OF THE DEPOSIT fee to accompany a protest shall be 100 euros or its equivalent in locally rated currency: <* amount / currency *>.
+The AMOUNT OF THE PROTEST fee to accompany a protest shall be EUR 100 or its equivalent in locally rated currency: <* amount / currency *>.
+IN CASE OF A JOINT PROTEST, EVERY PROTESTING PERSON MUST PAY THE PROTEST FEE.
+(S1 An3 8.3)

-I. 9 LANGUAGE (GS 4.8.5 part)
+I. 9 LANGUAGE

-I. 9.1 the rules, regulations and information circulated to NACs and competitors or issued during the event shall be in English and the language of the host country.
-In all interpretations the english language version shall prevail.
+I. 9.1 the rules, regulations and information circulated to NACs and competitors or issued during the event shall be in English and, AT THE DISCRETION OF THE ORGANISER, the language of the host country.
+In all interpretations the english language version shall prevail (GS 4.5.4)

 <* (For International Category I events, the organiser shall indicate which language(s) they propose to use when seeking sanction by the CIA.
 When using languages other than English, the following should be printed in the rules.)